Spacial/awesome-csirt/README.md

 - [Awesome Asset Discovery](https://github.com/redhuntlabs/Awesome-Asset-Discovery): List of Awesome Asset Discovery Resources
 - [Cloakify-Factory:](https://www.hackingarticles.in/cloakify-factory-a-data-exfiltration-tool-uses-text-based-steganography/): A Data Exfiltration Tool Uses Text-Based Steganography.
 - [hakrawler](https://github.com/hakluke/hakrawler): Simple, fast web crawler designed for easy, quick discovery of endpoints and assets within a web application.
 [A Fast Web Crawler for Hackers](https://medium.com/@hakluke/introducing-hakrawler-a-fast-web-crawler-for-hackers-ff799955f134)
+- [The art of subdomain enumeration](https://github.com/appsecco/the-art-of-subdomain-enumeration): This repository contains all the supplement material for the book "The art of sub-domain enumeration".

 ### Payloads